Doctor Who USAU - Part 1: The Original Series Begins (1963 - 1971)

 The Emmy-winning comedian was the jolt the series needed as Doctor Who blended light comedy with sci-fi adventure showcasing Van Dyke's impressive talents on a week-to-week basis.
 Serling and Spielberg were frequent contributors during the first two years of the Second Doctor's run.
 Fans considered their stories as some of the best in the series' history.

-Understandably, fans were disappointed when both creators left the series at the beginning of the 1970-71 season as Universal greenlit Serling's new anthology series, Night Gallery, and Spielberg began directing made-for-TV for the studio.
+Understandably, fans were disappointed when both creators left the series at the beginning of the 1970-71 season as Universal greenlit Serling's new anthology series, Night Gallery, and Spielberg began directing made-for-TV movies for the studio.

 Comments